 Browne & Murphy Solicitors offer a comprehensive range of legal services for farmers including advice on farm transfers, use of lands and leases, making your will and succession planning.

 It is important to ensure that the transfer of the family farm is carried out in the most financially and tax efficient manner possible.
 The transfer of a family farm to the younger generations is a big decision for any farmer and it is important to speak with a solicitor experienced in farming law in advance of any proposed transfer to see what options are available and to find the best solutions for all parties involved.
 In the current climate, where immigration has reached high levels amongst young people, farmers are nervous that the young farmer may not remain on the farm.

 There are a number of options open to a farmer such as:

 b) transfer the land and continue to take part in the business of the farm in a partnership; or

 c) create a lease arrangement with the young farmer and see how matters develop.

-Note: Of particular importance for the farmer when considering the transfer of the farm is at all times to ensure that they have sufficient income for the future for themselves and their family.
+Note: of particular importance when considering the transfer of the farm is at all times to ensure that you have sufficient income for the future for yourself and your family.

 See the links below for further information.